kevinhwang91/nvim-bqf/README.md

 hi default BqfSign ctermfg=14 guifg=Cyan
 ```

-- `BqfPreviewFloat`: highlight floating window
+- `BqfPreviewFloat`: Floating window.
-- `BqfPreviewBorder`: highlight border of floating window
+- `BqfPreviewBorder`: Border of floating window.
+- `BqfPreviewTitle`: Title of preview window.
+- `BqfPreviewThumb`: Thumb of preview window.
+- `BqfPreviewSbar`: Scroll bar of preview window, only take effect if the border is missing right.
-- `BqfPreviewCursor`: highlight the cursor format `[lnum, col]` in preview window
+- `BqfPreviewCursor`: The cursor format `[lnum, col]` in preview window.
-- `BqfPreviewCursorLine`: highlight the text line of the cursor in preview
+- `BqfPreviewCursorLine`: The text line of the cursor in preview window.
-  window
-- `BqfPreviewRange`: highlight the range format `[lnum, col, range]`, which is produced by
+- `BqfPreviewRange`: The range format `[lnum, col, range]`, which is produced by
-  `pattern_hl`, `lsp_ranges_hl` and quickfix range
+  `pattern_hl`, `lsp_ranges_hl` and quickfix range.
-- `BqfPreviewBufLabel`: highlight the index and count of the buffer under the cursor
+- `BqfPreviewBufLabel`: The index and count of the buffer under the cursor
-- `BqfSign`: highlight the sign in quickfix window
+- `BqfSign`: The sign in quickfix window.

 ## Advanced configuration